 Improving our community and inspiring others to do the same

 Recipients know you have these qualities too – and it’s up to you to bring them out.

-Recipients, together with the Congressional Medal of Honor Society and Foundation, help inspire and educate Americans on these values, through outreach, the Character Development Program, and LiveUp.
+Recipients, together with the Congressional Medal of Honor Foundation, help to inspire and educate Americans on these values, through outreach, the Character Development Program, and LiveUp.

 Now it’s your turn to lead.
 Join LiveUp and learn how to make a difference while inspiring others to do the same.
 We’ve taken topics relevant to you and turned them into activities that’ll help build your confidence, all based on the Medal of Honor values.